openstack/kolla/doc/quickstart.rst

 Some implemented distro versions of Ansible are too old to use distro packaging.
 Currently, CentOS and RHEL package Ansible 1.9.4 which is suitable for use with Kolla.
+As Ansible 2.0 is also available, version 1.9 must be specified.
 Note that you will need to enable access to the EPEL repository to install via yum -- to do so, take a look at Fedora's EPEL `docs <https://fedoraproject.org/wiki/EPEL>`__ and `FAQ <https://fedoraproject.org/wiki/EPEL/FAQ>`__.